About Our Diocese: History

 In order to facilitate this work throughout the parishes, schools, missions, colleges, printing houses, and other resources of the Church, various administrative structures exist to aid the Bishops, the Clergy, and the Faithful in their work.
 Within the territory of Great Britain and Ireland, these are structured as follows:

 The Diocesan Assembly

 Following the standard canonical practices of the Statutes of the ROCOR, the Diocesan Assembly plays a role in the organisation and administration of Diocesan life in the British Isles, engaging in such activities as receiving the Diocesan Statutes and, with the blessing of the Hierarchy, electing members of the Diocesan Council.

-- Chair of the Diocesan Assembly: His Grace Bishop Irenei of Richmond and Western Europe
+- Chair of the Diocesan Assembly: His Grace Bishop Irenei of London and Western Europe

 - Senior Priest (Vice Chair of the Assembly): Archpriest Andrew Phillips